Archit327/AZ900-/SOC sessions.md

 ==vulnerability -- galti
-exploit - the object or the zariya uss galti (vulnerability ) ka fayeda uthaane ka payload -- its the impact caused after that exploit on vulnerability risk - its the loss or the haani (hindi)
+exploit - the object or the zariya uss galti (vulnerability ) ka fayeda uthaane ka payload -- its the impact caused by the exploit on the vulnerability risk - its the loss or the haani (hindi)